UnnamedMoose/BasicOpenFOAMProgrammingTutorials/README.md

 that the user is proficient in the C++ programming language.
 Please see below for a brief summary of what each individual tutorial covers and how to use it.

+The tutorials have been most recently tested on the official OpenFOAM 3.0.1 version.

 ## Requirements

 It's advisable that you go through these basic C++ tutorials, having tried compiling